IamShubhamGupto/IamShubhamGupto.github.io/_pages/about.md

 Hey there!
 Welcome to my personal site (always under development) where I document most of my previous and ongoing work.
 I'm a software developer passionate about solving Computer Vision problems.
 My current interests lie in 3D reconstruction using Neural Radiance Fields and scene understanding.

 Im currently pursuing Masters in Computer Engineering at New York University and <b>actively seeking internships for summer 2024!</b> I am looking for opportunities in software engineering preferably related to Computer Vision and cloud.
-Get in touch with me at <i>gupta dot shubham at nyu dot edu</i>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.